raine/anki-llm/README.md

 - `--field Translation`: The field we want the AI to generate and place its result into.
 - `--prompt prompt-ja-en.txt`: Our instruction template.
+- `--model gpt-4o-mini`: The AI model to use.
 - `--batch-size 10`: Process 10 notes concurrently for speed.
 - `--require-result-tag`: Ensures the tool only saves the content inside the `<result>` tag, ignoring the AI's analysis.